MAlazhariy/encrypt_it/README.md

 # Encrypt It

-Encrypt It is an application that encrypts texts with complex mathematical equations and specific encryption algorithms with a complete change in the text letters and their arrangement, which gives more protection and security.
+Encrypt It is an application that encrypts texts with unique encryption algorithms with a complete change in text letters and their arrangement, which gives more protection and security.

 #### Note: This code does not contain the encryption algorithms.